bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/procfile_py.md

 Timeouts are usually encountered in two scenarios:
 - Apps that take longer than 30 seconds to start.
 In this scenario, try the `--preload` flag.
 If you can't use `--preload`, you can increase this timeout.
 - Callbacks that take longer than 30 seconds to finish.
-In this scenario, consider using a background job queue with the Dash Enterprise Snapshot Engine.
+In this scenario, consider using a background {job_queue} with the Dash Enterprise Snapshot Engine.
 Alternatively, increase this timeout and ask your server admin to increase the timeout setting in the Dash Enterprise Server Manager.
-We recommend using a job queue instead of increasing the timeouts because it will make your application more scalable.
+We recommend using a {job_queue} instead of increasing the timeouts because it will make your application more scalable.

 See [Gunicorn Docs on Timeout](https://docs.gunicorn.org/en/stable/settings.html#timeout) for details.